-We utilize our digital media expertise, our proprietary digital content software ("DCS") and various digital network technologies to deliver high-quality cinema advertising, meeting services and live and pre-recorded Fathom events to our network theatres.
+We utilize our digital media expertise, our proprietary digital content software ("DCS") and various digital network technologies to deliver high-quality cinema advertising and live and pre-recorded Fathom events to our network theatres.
 These technologies facilitate the delivery of a high quality entertainment experience and provide advertising clients a lower cost and more programming flexibility than 35 mm "rolling stock" historically used in cinema advertising.
-Moreover, our technology allows significant operational and scheduling flexibility to our advertising clients that can target various locations, movie ratings and demographic groups, measure advertising audience size and efficiently monitor and provide audit data of the on-screen playback.
+Moreover, our technology allows significant operational and scheduling flexibility to our advertising clients that can target various demographic groups by location, movie rating or movie and measure advertising audience size and efficiently monitor and provide audit data of the on-screen playback.

 We employ two satellite networks to distribute content to our theatres.
-Our DCN, which is the combination of a satellite distribution network operated by Hughes and a terrestrial network utilizing several carriers, is used to distribute our FirstLook and FirstLook Play content to 15,263 screens, 1,179 theatres and over 3.3 million seats.
-Our DBN satellite network is used to support our live Fathom events by broadcasting live feeds to over 625 screens in nearly 500 theatres and over 160,000 theatre seats.
+Our DCN, which is the combination of a satellite distribution network and a terrestrial network utilizing several carriers, is used to distribute our FirstLook and FirstLook Play content to 15,413 screens, 1,178 theatres and over 3.3 million seats.
+Our DBN satellite network is used to support our live Fathom events by broadcasting live feeds to over 680 screens in over 500 theatres and more than 180,000 theatre seats.

-The satellite technology we use provides a cost-effective means to deliver digital content to theatres.
+The satellite technology we use provides a cost-effective means to deliver live and pre-recorded digital content to theatres.
 We employ a variety of technologies that "wrap" around the satellite process to help ensure uninterrupted service to theatres.
 For example, our DCS software has automated implementation capabilities that allow for data files to be multicast to theatres over a large footprint.
-Our digital content system operated in our network operations center ("NOC") combined with in-theatre systems that are connected to the in-theatre management systems are interfaced with the Hughes system to dynamically control the quality, placement within specific auditoriums, timing of playback and completeness of content.
-The integrated DCN (including the DCS) is controlled by our NOC in our Centennial, Colorado headquarters, which supports and monitors over 51,000 in-theatre hardware devices and more than 274,000 alarm points on the network.
+Our digital content system operated in our network operations center ("NOC") combined with in-theatre systems that are connected to the in-theatre management systems are interfaced with our satellite provider network to dynamically control the quality, placement, timing of playback and completeness of content within specific auditoriums.
+The integrated DCN (including the DCS software) is controlled by our NOC in our Centennial, Colorado headquarters, which supports and monitors over 50,000 in-theatre hardware devices and more than 280,000 alarm points on the network.

 Through our NOC, we have access to and can monitor and initiate repairs to the equipment in our entire digital network of theatres.
 Our NOC operates 24 hours a day, seven days a week.
-The finalized content is uploaded from our NOC through the DCN to theatres well in advance of playback.
-The content will be delivered via multicast technology to all theatres in our network and received by our theatre management system where it is held until displayed according to its contract terms in specified theatre auditoriums.
-Each theatre auditorium has a client-server architecture that controls the content to be shown in the auditoriums or in the lobby.
+Digital content is uploaded from our NOC and distributed through the DCN to theatres well in advance of playback.
+The content is delivered via multicast technology to all theatres in our network and received by our theatre management system where it is held until displayed in specified theatre auditoriums according to its contract terms.
+Each theatre auditorium has a client-server architecture that controls the content to be shown in the auditoriums or over the LEN in the theatre lobby.
 After the theatre management system receives digital content from the DCN, confirmation of content playback is returned via satellite to our NOC to be included in "post" reports provided to our advertising clients.